os-adv-dev/cordova-plugin-privacyscreen/README.md

 - Android (>= API 16)

 ## API
+This plugin protects the contents of your app when the user navigates to the app switcher.
-This plugin exposes a global `privacyScreen` object with two methods:
+It exposes a global `privacyScreen` object with two methods:

 ### privacyScreen.enable(blur, [success], [error])
-- `blur` (boolean): on iOS, `true` shows a blur overlay when the app resigns active; `false` hides the view entirely.
+- `blur` (boolean): on iOS, `true` shows a blur overlay when the app resigns active; `false` shows the native splashscreen.
-  On Android, this parameter is ignored—`enable` always applies FLAG_SECURE to block screenshots.
+  On Android, this parameter is ignored.
 - `success` (Function, optional): called on success.
 - `error` (Function, optional): called on error.